HoiJean/djangoforbeginners-book/manuscript/ch7.md

 ## Conclusion

-With very little code, the Django framework has allowed us to create a login, logout, and signup user authentication flow.
-And under-the-hood it has taken care of the many security gotchas that can crop up if you try to create your own user authentication flow from scratch.
+With a minimal amount of code, the Django framework has allowed us to create a login, logout, and signup user authentication flow.
+Under-the-hood it has taken care of the many security gotchas that can crop up if you try to create your own user authentication flow from scratch.

-We could improve this blog by adding the "signup" link in the top nav.
-Perhaps even having some template logic so logged out users see "signup" but logged in users only see "logout".
-We'll implement this and more in the next few chapters as we start our final project of the book: a _social messaging_ app.

-Continue on to **Chapter 8: Custom User Accounts**.